-QLD Interactive Session: Thinking Bee Odyssey - A serious game for evaluators and others to train your brain (In person 29 April 2026)
+QLD Interactive Session: Thinking Bee Odyssey: A serious game to sharpen the thinking skills behind evaluative judgement (In person 29 April 2026)

-Topic: QLD Interactive Session: Thinking Bee Odyssey - A serious game for evaluators and others to train your brain
+Topic: QLD Interactive Session: Thinking Bee Odyssey: A serious game to sharpen the thinking skills behind evaluative judgement

 Location: The End Room, Brisbane Square Library, 266 George Street Brisbane 4001